a novel by Joanne Johnson

 Nephilim Awakened is available in print or ebook format, at Lulu.com

 I met him one day on my daily walk.
-It was the same route I always took past the pecan grove and the large horse ranch ending at the base of a majestic, snow-capped mountain.
-It wasn’t that I actually enjoyed this diligent, hour of self-torture.
-It brought a kind of satisfaction being disciplined in this one thing in my life.
+It was the same route I always took past the pecan grove and the large horse ranch, ending at the base of a majestic, snow-capped mountain.
+It wasn’t that I actually enjoyed this diligent hour of self-torture.
+But it did bring a kind of satisfaction being disciplined in this one thing in my life.

 “Need some air in that tire?”
-I asked.
+I offered.

 “But my house is right there,” I said, pointing to the left.

-We walked to my little adobe retreat hidden from the world behind towering agave cacti.
-He used my air pump, we exchanged first names and sat in brightly painted rocking chairs enjoying a glass of cold iced tea with fresh mint from my garden.
-He didn’t seem in a hurry to get home and frankly I was enjoying the company.
-He was educated and cautious.
-I quickly raised him to the level of eccentric from homeless and pictured him living in a vintage travel trailer hidden away on a ranch where he had menial chores allowing him to live the rest of his life peacefully, alone.
+We walked to my little adobe retreat which was hidden from the world behind towering agave.
+He used my air pump.
+We exchanged first names, then sat in brightly painted rocking chairs and enjoyed a glass of cold iced tea with fresh mint from my garden.
+He didn’t seem in a hurry to get home and frankly I enjoyed the company.
+Hank was educated and cautious.
+I quickly raised him from the level of homeless to eccentric and pictured him living in a vintage travel trailer hidden away on a ranch where he had menial chores allowing him to live the rest of his life peacefully, alone.

-Our conversation took several friendly, but shallow routes until finally I asked him about his past occupation, wondering if he had any.
-He said he had farmed his nine hundred acres along the outskirts of the White Sands Missile Range for thirty years.
-He paused a moment carefully planning what he said next.
+Our conversation took several friendly, but shallow routes until eventually I asked him about his past occupations, wondering if he had any.
+He claimed he had farmed nine hundred acres along the outskirts of the White Sands Missile Range for thirty years.
+He paused a moment carefully planning what to say next.

 “I had crops and cattle, but my Herefords kept roaming into the restricted area.
-I sold out and moved here.”
+I sold out and moved here,” he explained.

-I quickly imagined possible ways he could have squandered his money leaving him in this state and ended up with an addiction.
+I quickly imagined possible ways he could have squandered his money leaving him in this state and concluded he had an addiction.

-I had nothing to lose now, so I asked him if he ever saw anything strange out there, hoping he would entertain me with exciting, mysterious tales.
+I had nothing to lose now so I questioned if he ever saw anything strange out there, hoping he would entertain me with exciting, mysterious tales.